-A coupon payment on the bond is the annual interest amount paid to the bondholder by the bond issuer at the bond’s issue date until it’s maturity.
-Coupons are generally measured in terms of coupon rate which is calculated by dividing it with face value.
+A coupon payment on the bond is the annual interest amount paid to the bondholder by the bond issuer at the bond’s issue date until its maturity.
+Coupons are generally measured in terms of coupon rate, which is calculated by dividing it with the face value.
 Coupons are paid in two fashion semi-annually and annually in percentage.
-We also refer to coupon as the “coupon rate”, ”coupon percent rate” and “nominal yield”.
+We also refer to coupons as the “coupon rate”, ”coupon percent rate” and “nominal yield”.
 Yield to Maturity is the total return an investor will earn by purchasing a bond and holding it until its maturity date.
 Yield to maturity is a long term bond yield and expresses in terms of an annual rate.
-In other words, it is the internal rate of return in which the investor holds the bonds until maturity and make all payments as scheduled and simultaneously reinvesting into it at the same rate.
+In other words, it is the internal rate of return in which the investor holds the bonds until maturity and make all payments as scheduled, and simultaneously reinvesting into it at the same rate.

 Coupon Rate or Nominal Yield = Annual Payments / Face Value of the Bond

 Current Yield = Annual Payments / Market Value of the Bond

 Zero-Coupon Bonds are the only bond in which no interim payments occur except at maturity along with its face value.

 Bond’s price is calculated by considering several other factors, including:

 - Bond’s face value

 - The coupon rate and frequency of it are payments.

 Yield to Maturity is also known as a booking yield or redemption yield.
 The yield to maturity of a bond depends upon the market current price on the bond.
 However, the yield to maturity formula proves to be a more effective yield of the bond based on compounding against the simple yield which is calculated with the help of the dividend yield formula.

 Approx YTM = (C + (F-P)/n)*2/(F+P)